-Currently, over 30 UCSF-sponsored vanpools commute to campus from various East Bay, North Bay, and South Bay communities.
-For details on existing vanpools, including fares based on pickup/arrival times, mileage, fares, and locations, refer to our Vanpool Member Page.
+Currently, over 20 UCSF-sponsored vanpools commute to campus from various East Bay, North Bay, and South Bay communities, as illustrated on the map above.

 Benefits & Incentives